Amazon Tall Tower Observatory

-The Amazon Tall Tower Observatory or ATTO (in Portuguese: Observatório de Torre Alta da Amazônia) is a scientific research facility in the Amazon rainforest of Brazil.
-The site's infrastructure includes a 325 m tower that extends far above the forest canopy and two 80 m towers that allow researchers to collect samples from the soil surface to above the forest canopy.
-Additionally, there are container-labs, a base camp and nearby sites for studying vegetation and soil processes.
-The tall research tower is one meter taller than the Eiffel Tower and is currently the tallest structure in South America.
+The Amazon Tall Tower Observatory or ATTO is a scientific research facility in the Amazon rainforest of Brazil.
+This includes a 325 m tower that extends far above the forest canopy and two 80 m towers that allow researchers to collect samples from the soil surface to above the forest canopy.
+Additionally, there are climate-controlled containers for laboratory equipment and an office, a base camp and nearby sites for studying vegetation and soil processes.
+The tall research tower is one metre taller than the Eiffel Tower and is currently the tallest structure in South America.
 All towers are equipped with a broad range of instruments to measure chemical and physical properties of the atmosphere, such as greenhouse gas concentrations, aerosols and meteorological data.

 Description

 The observatory is a joint project between Germany and Brazil coordinated by the Max Planck Institute for Biogeochemistry on the German side and the Brazilian National Institute of Amazonian Research, INPA (Instituto Nacional de Pesquisas da Amazônia) on the Brazilian side.
-Other major research partners include the Max Planck Institute for Chemistry and the University of the State of Amazonas (UEA, Universidade do Estado do Amazonas), with over 20 research institutes and universities in Brazil, Germany and other countries participating.
-The initial building cost of 8.4 million Euros was shared about equally by the German and Brazil partners.
+Other major research partners include the Max Planck Institute for Chemistry and the University of the State of Amazonas, with over 20 research institutes and universities in Brazil, Germany and other countries participating.
+The initial building cost of 8.4 million euros was shared about equally by the German and Brazil partners.

-The site is located remotely deep within the Amazon rainforest.
+The site is located deep within the Amazon rainforest.
 The nearest large urban area is the city of Manaus in the state Amazonas, about 150 km southwest of the ATTO site.
 The towers are used to study the interactions between the forest and the atmosphere.
 Greenhouse gases, aerosols and weather, among other data, are measured continuously as well as during field campaigns.
 They provide information about a roughly 100 km2 area of largely pristine rainforest.
 This is especially true during the wet season when the direction brings mostly "clean" air to the site that resembles the pre-industrial atmosphere.
 During the dry season, the wind direction shifts and puts the ATTO site within the influence of Manaus and the "arc of deforestation" and air pollution is noticeable even here.

-ATTO's counterpart “ZOTTO” (Zotino Tall Tower Observation Facility) is located in the Siberian Taiga of Russia.
+ATTO's counterpart "ZOTTO" (Zotino Tall Tower Observation Facility) is located in the Siberian Taiga of Russia.